Payment methods:

 Payment is made via Eventbrite and can be made through PayPal or via Invoice.

-Unlock the potential of responsible data creation, sharing and use, and become a sought-after data ethics professional with our comprehensive course designed for forward-thinking individuals passionate about evaluating data practices with the potential to adversely impact on people and society to build trust, be transparent, and accountable in the data-driven world.
+A comprehensive course designed for forward-thinking individuals passionate about evaluating data practices and AI tools with the potential to adversely impact people and society

 Successful participants will be: